SunnySuite/Sunny.jl/docs/src/internals.md

 # Internals

 This page documents various components of how Sunny works internally, and how one might be able to extend it with new functionalities.
-This page is very under-complete.
-Documenting internals as I go.
+This page is very under-complete, with internals being documented as we go.

 ## Unit systems

 By default, Sunny assumes the following units: energy in millielectronvolts (meV), field in tesla (T), and distance in angstrom (Å).
 Time is measured in 1/meV, such that ``ħ = 1``.
-Temperature is measured in meV, such that ``k_B = 1``.
-It becomes necessary to conform to this unit system when a Zeeman or dipole-dipole interaction term is included in the Hamiltonian.
+Temperatures should be provided to all samplers as ``k_B T``, in units of meV matching the energy scale.
+It becomes particularly necessary to conform to this unit system when a Zeeman or dipole-dipole interaction term is included in the Hamiltonian.

 To select a different unit system, one may override the dimensionful physical constants used by Sunny.
 At the moment, these are the Bohr magneton ``μ_B`` and the vacuum permeability ``μ_0``.
 The Bohr magneton converts spin angular momentum (dimensionless) to magnetic moment (meV/T).
 The vacuum permeability sets the energy scale for dipole-dipole coupling (i.e., interaction between pairs of magnetic moments).
+Regardless of the unit system chosen, temperatures must be provided to samplers as ``k_B T``, in the same energy units as used when specifying Hamiltonian coupling parameters.

 **The interface for changing units is subject to change**.
 To select kelvin (instead of meV) as the fundamental energy unit, one may use:
 ```
 # Units: kelvin, tesla, angstrom
 SpinSystem(...; μB=0.67171381563034223582, μ0=17.3497470317891588)
 ```

 ## Handling `Interaction`s